zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 3. The publisher calls the published object with arguments from the request.

-4. The publisher interprets and returns the results to the client.
+4. The publisher interprets the results and passes them back.

 The chapter will also cover all the technical details, special cases and extra-steps that this list glosses over.